Red Wigglers consume their own weight each day in raw organic matter.

 The Thunder Bay VermiComposting Network is a group interested in Vermicomposting which was begun at Lakehead University in Thunder Bay.

-In addition to selling worms, some of these companies also sell worm bins and bedding.
 If the company sells a `kit', inquire about what the kit includes.
 Prices vary according to dealer, so you may wish to shop around.
 The worms are generally picked up in person or delivered by courier.
 An * indicates dealers that also carry the book Worms Eat My Garbage by Mary Appelhof.
 Some sell other publications as well.

 - Thunder Bay Vermicomposting Network - http://tbvn.lakeheadu.ca/